-Where I seem to spend a lot of time educating people, is how SharePoint and OneDrive work, and how document management works with Office 365.
+Where I seem to spend a lot of time educating people, is how Microsoft Teams, SharePoint Online and OneDrive work, and how document management works with Office 365.

-Here is a fact: most IT Pros do not understand SharePoint, and I’ll explain why.
+Here is a fact: most IT Pros do not understand Microsoft Teams or SharePoint, and I’ll explain why.

 IT Pro’s know how to build simple, old-fashioned file servers – the types of file servers that have been around for 30+ years.
 You load up a server with the Windows Server operating system.
 You create “Public” folder and give everyone permissions to it.
 Users map a “P” drive on their desktop computer and access public the folders and files inside the file server.
 Sometimes we’ll setup some folders like Accounting, Finance or HR which, hopefully, only a few special uses have access to.

 This configuration is sooooooooo common.
 To tell you the truth, it almost aggravates me to think that IT Pro’s still setup document “management” this way—knowing what I know about SharePoint, that is.